absalom-muc/MHI-AC-SPY/SPI.md

 # SPI Bus
 ## Interface
 The AC is the SPI master and the ESP8266 is the SPI slave.
-MHI uses signals: SCK, MOSI, MISO.
+MHI uses the signals SCK, MOSI, MISO.
 A slave select signal is not supported.

 Name | Function |input/output
 ------------ | ------------- |--------------